performant-software/Neatline/docs/final/user-permissions.md

   - "Researcher" users can view public exhibits, but don't have access to any of the administrative features.
   - "Contributor" users can create and modify their own exhibits, but can't make changes to other users' exhibits.
   - "Admin" and "Super" users can do everything - they can create, modify, and delete exhibits created by all users.
+  - When groups of users need to work together as a team, just assign a "Contributor" account to the whole group.

 ## User permissions overview